-Our culture is one of procreation; children are regarded as blessings from God, and we are told our progeny will spread Islam.
-Delaying marriage, waiting to begin a family, or experiencing infertility each amount to disregarding this sacred duty.
+Our culture is one of procreation.
+Regarded as blessings from God, we are told our progeny will spread Islam and further our barakah.
+Delaying marriage, waiting to begin a family, or experiencing infertility – each amount to disregarding this sacred duty.

-While it is considered taboo in many cultures to remain childless- and the Muslim culture is no exception- what viable options exist for couples who are unable to conceive naturally, or choose not to adopt?
+Childlessness is taboo in many cultures, including Muslim cultures.
+But what viable options exist for couples who are unable to conceive naturally, or choose not to adopt?
 What space does our culture provide for women who are either unable or unwilling to marry, or suffer from infertility?

-Women typically bear the brunt of the cultural stigma of infertility because society looks down upon them for failing to provide an heir for their husbands.
-One such woman is struggling with infertility and repeated miscarriages, blogged about her struggle to reconcile her physical state with her psychological one.
+Women typically bear the brunt of the cultural stigma of infertility.
+Societies looks down upon them for failing to provide an heir for their husbands.
+One such woman struggling with infertility and repeated miscarriages, blogged about her struggle to reconcile her physical state with her psychological one:

-Reproductive infertility is, in fact, caused by several factors, some circumstantial and others biological, and almost none of which are under a person’s control.
+Reproductive infertility is, in fact, caused by several factors.
+Some are circumstantial and others biological, and almost none of which are under a person’s control.
 Yet shame and inadequacy are exactly the feelings a woman experiences first and most.

-The Mayo Clinic researchers posit that we can attribute one-third of infertility cases to the male only, another third to the female only, and the last third of cases can be chalked up to both partners.
-Circumstantial factors- including a woman’s age, a sterile partner, cancer treatment, female sexual dysfunction, medications, and an improper functioning thyroid (hyper/hypothyroidism)- often play a role.
+The Mayo Clinic researchers posit that we can attribute one-third of infertility cases to only the male.
+Another third of cases are due only to the female, and the last third can be chalked up to both partners.
+Circumstantial factors often play a role.
+They can include a woman’s age, a sterile partner, cancer treatment, female sexual dysfunction, medications, and an improper functioning thyroid.

 Two of the most common biological causes for infertility are endometriosis and polycystic ovarian syndrome (PCOS).
-It is becoming increasingly common within the Muslim community to find couples struggling with these conditions, and unfortunately an adequate emotional support system remains unavailable.
+It is becoming increasingly common within the Muslim community to find couples struggling with these conditions.
+Unfortunately an adequate emotional support system remains unavailable.

 Within the Muslim community infertility is almost a taboo topic, and rather than offer empathy and understanding, many families unknowingly contribute to the pressure.
-Infertility is often immediately blamed on the women, while their husbands do not even get tested to determine if they are, in fact, culpable.
+Women are often immediately blamed for infertility and this isn’t corrected!
+Their husbands normally do not even get tested to determine if they are culpable.

-To examine the impact of this added stress through a cultural lens, a study was done in 2001 of 49 women (between the ages of 18-39 years old) at the University Clinic for Obstetrics and Gynecology in Vienna, Austria comparing non-Muslim, Austrian women and immigrant Muslim women of Turkish and Near East descent.
-Despite the fact that both groups demonstrated the same levels of infertility caused by the same circumstances or health conditions, the Muslim women endured far greater pressures to have children, which, in turn, contributed to a diminished quality of life.
+To examine the impact of this added stress through a cultural lens, a study was done in 2001 of 49 women (between the ages of 18-39 years old) at the University Clinic for Obstetrics and Gynecology in Vienna, Austria.
+They compared non-Muslim, Austrian women and immigrant Muslim women of Turkish and Near East descent.
+Both groups demonstrated the same levels of infertility caused by the same circumstances or health conditions.
+However, the Muslim women endured far greater pressures to have children, in turn contributing to a diminished quality of life.

-The Muslim participants in this study were often illiterate about their reproductive health and history, and felt uneasy speaking candidly in the physician’s office- in fact, sisters and husbands often answered on their behalf- which further compounded these women’s stress (Schmid, 2004).
+The Muslim participants in this study were often illiterate about their reproductive health and history.
+They felt uneasy speaking candidly in the physician’s office- in fact, sisters and husbands often answered on their behalf- which further compounded these women’s stress (Schmid, 2004).